Prepping for an energy efficient winter

 Ensure a snug fit on both sides of the window and at the top of the curtain or blind to stop warm air sneaking down behind it.
 And when possible, it’s best to have curtains that touch the floor or break at the floor.
 This leaves no gaps for cold air to get under.

 Having a pelmet above the curtain rail creates a pocket of air (similar to how double glazing works), which helps to reduce heat loss.
-Another way to trap the air movement is to return your curtains around your curtain track so they come into direct contact with the wall or utilise curtain rods that curve at the end and bring the curtain into direct contact with the wall to create a seal.
+Or use curtain tracks that curve at the end and bring the curtain into direct contact with the wall to create a seal.

 Make sure you keep curtains and blinds open during the day to let in any sun and close them as soon as it goes down to keep in any warmth.